INDRAKUMAR2004/OCTANET_SEPTEMBER/README.md

 - This landing page was built as part of my **Web Development Internship** at **Octanet Services Private Limited** (September 1 to October 31, 2024).
 - The design and functionality were inspired by modern trends in web design to create a professional and user-friendly experience.

----

-Feel free to update any specific details or add the project-specific screenshot links!